jcbhmr/compsci-412-project/README.md

 This project was developed using the Arduino IDE and an ESP32.
-You can get the project running locally using `git clone` and then opening the main `compsci-412-project.ino` in the Arduino IDE.
+You can get the project running locally using `git clone` and then opening the main `person-counter.ino` in the Arduino IDE.
 You'll need an actual ESP32 to run the code!

 <!-- prettier-ignore-start -->
 [adafruit huzzah32]: https://www.adafruit.com/product/3405